 Foreclosure Sale Info

-There are two places that you may be able to obtain the address.
+There are three places that you may be able to obtain the address.

 - The best resource for address information is the Clerk of the District Court.
 Court files are maintained by the Clerk’s office for each case.
 You will need the case number and/or name of the defendant/homeowner to look up the file.
-The court file contains the legal documents that have been filed with that particular case.
-Looking through out that file you should be able to find a physical address.
+The court file contains the legal documents that have been filed with that particular case and are public record.
+Looking through that file you should be able to find a physical and legal address.

 - The Treasurer’s Office may be able to provide a physical address as well.
-You will need the Defendants (home owners) name in order to obtain a physical address on a property.
+You will need the name of the defendant/homeowner in order to obtain a physical address on a property.
 However, like the Register of Deeds, you will need to cross check the information with the court file in order to verify that you are getting the correct property information as they may own more than one property.

 The attorney for the Plaintiff, usually the lending institution, will make the opening bid the bidding is then open to the public.
 The property is sold to the highest bidder.
 We do not have information on the opening bid prior to the start of the sale.

 The property is advertised and sold as cash in hand at the time of the sale.
 Cash is defined as: cash, certified checks or money orders.
 The certified check or money order is made payable to the Johnson County Sheriff’s Office no later than 3pm on the date of the sale.
 Payments are to be brought to the Justice Annex, 588 E Santa Fe, Suite 2000, Olathe KS.